The Best Chef Two Knives 2025: All 206 Restaurants

 San Piero In Bagno, Italy

 In the hill-town of San Piero in Bagno, daGorini operates at a tier rarely expected this far from Italy's major dining circuits.
-Chef Gianluca Gorini works a menu rooted in Apennine ingredients — game, freshwater fish, Mora Romagnolo pig, foraged mushrooms — with techniques that place the restaurant among Europe's top 120 on the Opinionated About Dining index and a La Liste score of 88.5 points in 2025.
+Chef Gianluca Gorini works a menu rooted in Apennine ingredients, game, freshwater fish, Mora Romagnolo pig, foraged mushrooms, with techniques that place the restaurant among Europe's top 120 on the Opinionated About Dining index and a La Liste score of 88.5 points in 2025.

 Porto, Portugal

-Euskalduna Studio occupies a counter-format room on a narrow Santo Ildefonso street, where Chef Vasco Coelho Santos runs a tasting menu that draws on Azorean fish, charcoal technique, and spice-forward condiments within a single open kitchen.
+Euskalduna Studio occupies a counter-format room on a narrow Santo Ildefonso street, where Chef Vasco Coelho Santos runs a tasting menu that draws on Azorean fish, charcoal technique, spice-forward condiments within a single open kitchen.
 Holder of one Michelin star and ranked in Opinionated About Dining's Top 369 European restaurants for 2025, it is among Porto's most reservation-intensive tables.

 Barcelona, Spain

 On a block in Eixample steps from Casa Milà, Xavier Pellicer has built one of Europe's more structurally ambitious vegetable-forward restaurants.
-The kitchen operates across three distinct menu formats, each offered in vegan, vegetarian, and omnivore versions, and holds a Michelin Plate alongside consecutive Opinionated About Dining rankings in 2024 and 2025.
+The kitchen operates across three distinct menu formats, each offered in vegan, vegetarian, omnivore versions, holds a Michelin Plate alongside consecutive Opinionated About Dining rankings in 2024 and 2025.
 The wine list skews toward lesser-known producers, consistent with the kitchen's sourcing philosophy.

 Amsterdam, Netherlands

 Inside the Rijksmuseum, RIJKS® holds a Michelin star and an Opinionated About Dining ranking, built on Joris Bijdendijk's programme of Dutch-product cooking shaped by the country's colonial and maritime history.
-The kitchen is serious about vegetables, the wine list earned a Star Wine List White Star, and the room runs lunch and dinner Tuesday through Sunday at one of Amsterdam's more considered creative addresses.
+The kitchen is serious about vegetables, the wine list earned a Star Wine List White Star, the room runs lunch and dinner Tuesday through Sunday at one of Amsterdam's more considered creative addresses.

 Osaka, Japan